-So far we've talked about how to create a basic select statement and add qualifications to it to retrieve the data we want.
-In all our previous examples, the data was located on a single table.
+So far we've talked about how to create a basic SELECTstatement and add qualifications to it to retrieve the data we want.
+In all of our previous examples, the data was located on a single table.
 More often than not, however, the data is going to be spread across multiple tables.

 Data can be extracted from multiple tables at one time by joining the tables together using a common column.
 A join establishes a link between one or more tables whose rows share a common field or a field whose data is the same even if the name is different.
 More on this last point later.